Do you ever get to the point where you can't take the mess any longer? I do.

 'Is it because you've got too much time on your hands?'

 Priceless, please give my sister her OWN show!

 Later in the same episode, the two errant housewives were treated to a movie in Anthea's private home cinema!
-A house that later was sold during the recession.
-Sadly it wasn't a Brigid Jones movie, but rather a secret film shot in my sister's bedroom!!!
+(A house that later was sold during the recession.)
+Sadly, it wasn't a Brigid Jones movie, but rather a secret film shot in my sister's bedroom!!!
 Wha..... ?
-With sister's moth agape, Anthea chastised A-M for her shoddy knicker drawer, (is nothing sacred!!!)
+With sister's mouth agape, Anthea chastised A-M for her shoddy knicker drawer, (is nothing sacred!!!)
 The Saint, clearly trying to score back the point she lost earlier: